General syntax

 # (No direct make equivalent for code generation)

-Console commands automatically load your .env
+Console commands automatically load your .env configuration:

 func (c *MyCommand) Execute(args []string) error {